Alfred Verdross: Early years

 Alfred Verdross was born on 22 February 1890 in Innsbruck as the son of the then lieutenant and later general of the Austro-Hungarian army, Ignaz Verdroß von Droßberg.
-He attended school in Rovereto and Brixen and then studied law at the universities of Vienna, Munich (with Franz Brentano) and Lausanne.
-In 1913 he was awarded a doctorate at the University of Vienna.
-As a student in Vienna he met Hans Kelsen, whose private seminars he attended during World War I.
+He attended school in Rovereto and Brixen and then studied law at the University of Vienna, the Ludwig-Maximilians-Universität München (with Franz Brentano), and the University of Lausanne.
+In 1913, he was awarded a doctorate at the University of Vienna.
+As a student at the University of Vienna, he met Hans Kelsen, whose private seminars he attended during World War I.

 In 1916, Verdross passed the judges' examination and subsequently entered military service as first lieutenant auditor (Oberleutnantauditor) at the Supreme Military Court (Oberster Militärgerichtshof) in Vienna.
 Before the end of the war, on 15 January 1918 Verdross left the military service and was assigned to the legal services of the Imperial and Royal Foreign Ministry.
 After the collapse of the Austro-Hungarian Monarchy he became secretary to the Austrian Legation in Berlin.
 In this capacity, he was among the experts who in December 1918 contributed to the parliamentary debates leading up to the drafting of the Weimar Constitution, and in 1919 an essay of his succeeded in persuading the parliamentary Constitutional commission to redraft the constitutional provision on international law.
 In December 1920 he returned to Vienna, where he was employed in the International Law Department of the Ministry for Foreign Affairs until 1924, and from 1923 also as a professor at the Consular Academy.
 He habilitated at the University of Vienna in 1921.
 In 1924 was appointed associate professor (außerordentlicher Professor) of philosophy of law and in 1925 full professor of public international law, private international law and philosophy of law at the University of Vienna, where he served as a member of the Law Faculty until his retirement in 1961.